Anyway perverts and fellow writers, (okay, okay, fellow perverts) welcome to our dungeon. We’re so glad you want to join us.

 We would love to hear your story!
 Love, Lust or Bust is a global travel community where people who love to travel and travel for love can share stories of adventure, romance, passion and catfish confessions.
 (Read below for more information on what “catfish” means in the online dating world.)

-We accept destination articles, travel tips and dating advice as well as stories about travelling as a couple and how to keep a long distance relationship alive.
+We accept destination articles, travel tips, and dating advice as well as stories about traveling as a couple and how to keep a long distance relationship alive.

 Photos: Please make sure you have permission to post a picture of anyone in your photo!
 Otherwise, please be sure their face is not visible.
 Choose hi-resolution photos (800px width).
 Please include at least one that includes you.
 Please submit your own photos, and if you do use someone else’s photos, be sure you have permission and give credit when appropriate.
 Videos: Please include the link to any videos within the body of the story/ article.
 (Sorry to keep stressing this, but we believe in always giving creatives their due respect…plus we are broke mofo’s & can’t afford to be sued.)